coffeemuse/oec/README.md

 For background on this project, IBM 3270 type terminals and controllers, see _[Building an IBM 3270 terminal controller](https://ajk.me/building-an-ibm-3270-terminal-controller)_.

+This fork/branch is for my personal experimentation and not officially supported.

 ## Features